David Blair (encyclopaedist): Australia

 Blair was elected a member of the legislative assembly of Victoria in 1856 and again in 1868, but did not make any special mark in politics.
 In 1876 he edited the Speeches of Henry Parkes, and in 1878 or 1879 he published the important The History of Australasia--to the Establishment of Self-Government, based largely on the works of his predecessors, and Cyclopedia of Australasia (1881).
 He also wrote The First Imaginary Voyage to Australia (1882).
 He died at Melbourne on 19 February 1899, aged 78.

 Family

-Blair's daughter Florence Blair has been noted as a fine writer, having on occasion contributed articles for her father when he was indisposed.
-In September 1896 she replaced the dangerously ill Ida Wildman ("Sappho Smith") as editor of The Bulletins Women's pages.
+Blair's wife Annie McPherson was the sister of James Macpherson Grant MLA.
+Their daughter Florence Baverstock has been noted as a fine writer, having on occasion contributed articles for her father when he was indisposed.
+In September 1896 she replaced the dangerously ill Ina Wildman ("Sappho Smith") as editor of The Bulletins Women's pages.